vedetta-com/caesonia/INSTALL.md

 ### OpenPGP Web Key Service ([WKS](https://tools.ietf.org/html/draft-koch-openpgp-webkey-service-05))

 An important aspect of using OpenPGP is trusting the (public) key.
-Off-channel key exchange is not always practical, OpenPGP DANE protocol lacks confidentially, HKPS' a mess, and keybase is wicked.
+Off-channel key exchange is not always practical, OpenPGP DANE protocol lacks confidentially, HKPS' a mess.
 OpenPGP proposed a new protocol to automate and build trust in the process of exchanging public keys.

 Web Key Service has two main functions for our Email Service:
 1. Allow all users to locate and retreive public keys by email address using HTTPS